Zokrates/ZoKrates/zokrates_book/src/concepts/stdlib.md

 ## Standard library

 ZoKrates comes with a number of reusable components which are defined at `./stdlib/` in the ZoKrates root repository.
-In order to import the standard library as described in the [imports](./imports.html) section the `$ZOKRATES_HOME` environment variable needs to be set to the `stdlib` folder.
+In order to import the standard library as described in the [imports](./imports.html) section, the `--stdlib-path` argument needs to be set to the `stdlib` folder in the compilation step.
 The standard library is solely based on the ZoKrates DSL and can be easily extended.

 The following section highlights a subset of available imports: